x37v/webpage/_posts/2016-02-10-futel_installation.markdown

 phone, so I went with that.

 The phone enclosure is made of reclaimed wood from my fence, some yard refuse, and a piece of free roofing I got from a bar.
-I build a small light out of some spare LEDs I had and some frosted plastic that a friend left over at my place.
+I built a small light out of some spare LEDs I had and some frosted plastic that a friend left over at my place.
 I think the enclosure has a somewhat outhouse or chicken-coop look to it, which I'm pretty into.